What Can I Learn From Taking A Bipolar Test?

 - Sleep cycles: Individuals with bipolar disorder often experience highly irregular sleep cycles, while people with BPD may maintain a regular sleep schedule.

-- Mania: Both people with BPD and bipolar disorder experience impulsivity, but these behaviors often only occur during mania or hypomanic episodes for people with bipolar disorder.
+- Mania: Both people with BPD and bipolar experience impulsivity, but it is typically during a period of mania for someone with bipolar.

 - Self-harm: Self-harm is somewhat common in cases of BPD but isn’t as common in cases of bipolar disorder.
 However, individuals with bipolar may be more likely to attempt suicide.

-Do I have bipolar disorder, or am I just stressed?
+Do I have bipolar, or am I just stressed?

 While stress and bipolar disorder do share similar symptoms, such as mood swings, changes in energy levels, and difficulty with concentration, their length and severity often differ dramatically.
-However, individuals with bipolar disorder are often more prone to stress and have greater difficulty managing it.
+It may be relevant to mention that individuals with bipolar disorder are often more prone to stress and have greater difficulty managing it.
 Additionally, stress may exacerbate symptoms and relapse in people with bipolar disorder.

 If you or someone you love has symptoms of stress or bipolar disorder, reach out to a mental health professional for a thorough assessment and diagnosis.
-Unaddressed conditions can have severe and lasting impacts on a person’s daily life and overall well-being.
+When unaddressed, both conditions can have severe and lasting impacts on a person’s daily life and overall well-being.

 - Previous Article